- Gemini Home

 - Applied to short observations (this is to avoid the overhead of contacting the PI, getting the eavesdropping session established etc. for an observation that may only take 15 minutes).

-All Band 1 and 2 PIs, except for GSAOI programs, are invited to eavesdropping if they wish, via the PI email announcing that they have been granted time.
+All Band 1 and 2 PIs are invited to eavesdropping if they wish, via the PI email announcing that they have been granted time.
 If a PI chooses to eavesdrop, they enter their range of dates for multiple contact numbers in a google spreadsheet.
 Observers at the summit check this spreadsheet to see if a PI has an available contact for the current night.

 Brief records are kept (in the night log) of the key points of the dialogue between the observer and the PI.